EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: INTRODUCTION

-Existing exploration methods can be coarsely separated into two kinds of methods: greedy methods and optimal-routing-based methods.
+Existing exploration methods can be coarsely separated into three kinds of methods: greedy methods, optimal-routing-based methods, and learning-based methods.
 Greedy methods attempt to select the target that maximizes the reward in a short period.
-The original frontier-based method \cite{Yamauchi1997} selects the closest frontier, i.e., the boundary voxel of explored and unknown space as an exploration target.
-To improve the UAV speed, \cite{Cieslewski2017} propose to select a frontier in camera field-of-view (FOV) to minimize the velocity change.
-By combining Next-Best-Views and rapid random tree (RRT), receding-horizon-next-best-views (RH-NBVP) \cite{Bircher2016} is proposed, and its variant methods \cite{Hongbiao2021, Zhong2022, Chaoqun2020, Dharmadhikari2020} show high exploration efficiency in small environments.
+The original frontier-based method \cite{Yamauchi1997} selects the closest frontier, i.e., the boundary voxel of explored and unknown space as the exploration target.
+To improve the UAV speed, the work in \cite{Cieslewski2017} proposes to select a frontier in the camera field-of-view (FOV) to minimize the velocity change.
+By combining next-best-views and rapid random tree (RRT), receding-horizon-next-best-views (RH-NBVP) \cite{Bircher2016} is proposed, and its variant methods \cite{Hongbiao2021, Zhong2022, Chaoqun2020, Dharmadhikari2020} show high exploration efficiency in small environments.
 However, these greedy methods suffer from massive back-and-forth maneuvers in large-scale environments due to the lack of long-term consideration.
-Another type of method, optimal-routing-based methods \cite{Boyu2021, Cao2021, Yinghao2024, Boyu2023, Yichen2024, Song2018}, make decisions by constructing and solving routing problems to minimize the total routing length.
+The optimal-routing-based methods \cite{Boyu2021, Yinghao2024, Boyu2023, Yichen2024, Song2018}, make decisions by constructing and solving routing problems to minimize the total routing length.
 The work in \cite{Song2018} proposes to find a coverage path by solving the traveling salesman problem (TSP).
 The method proposed by \cite{Boyu2021} constructs and solves the asymmetrical traveling salesman problem (ATSP) to find the shortest routing of frontiers.
-To further reduce back-and-forth maneuvers, \cite{Yinghao2024} increases the routing priority of isolated frontiers.
+To further reduce back-and-forth maneuvers, the approach in \cite{Yinghao2024} increases the routing priority of isolated frontiers.
 By solving routing problems, these methods dramatically reduce back-and-forth maneuvers.
-However, the computational cost grows fast with the number of routing nodes, which makes these methods have to execute stops for planning in large-scale environments.
-What is more, the work in \cite{Drew2024} shows that the speed of UAVs in exploration still has great potential to be stimulated.
-Therefore, a computation-efficient, far-sighted, and high-speed method is expected.
+However, the computational cost grows fast with the number of routing nodes, which makes these methods have to execute stops to wait for planning results in large-scale environments.
+In addition, the works in \cite{Drew2024, Yichen2024} show that the speed of UAVs in exploration has great potential to be stimulated and can be significantly increased, while most existing state-of-the-art methods fail. \Higher{Some learning-based methods \cite{Cao2025, Cao2023, chaplotlearning} are proposed to explore the large and complex environments.
+However, they share the common limitation of suboptimal path planning due to discrete action spaces.} Therefore, a computation-efficient, far-sighted, and high-speed exploration method is highly expected.